+/s/ Angela L. Wirick

-/s/ M. Andrew Wade M. Andrew Wade Chief Financial Officer
+Angela L. Wirick Chief Financial Officer

-Mason, Ohio April 8, 2020
+Mason, Ohio April 11, 2022

 YOUR VOTE IS IMPORTANT!
 ALL STOCKHOLDERS ARE CORDIALLY INVITED TO ATTEND THE ANNUAL MEETING ONLINE.
 WHETHER OR NOT YOU EXPECT TO ATTEND THE ANNUAL MEETING, PLEASE COMPLETE, DATE, SIGN AND RETURN THE PROXY CARD, OR VOTE OVER THE TELEPHONE OR INTERNET AS INSTRUCTED IN THESE MATERIALS, AS PROMPTLY AS POSSIBLE IN ORDER TO ENSURE YOUR REPRESENTATION AT THE ANNUAL MEETING.
 EVEN IF YOU HAVE VOTED BY PROXY, YOU MAY STILL VOTE YOUR SHARES ELECTRONICALLY IF YOU ATTEND THE ANNUAL MEETING.
 PLEASE NOTE, HOWEVER, THAT IF YOUR SHARES ARE HELD OF RECORD BY A BROKER, BANK OR OTHER NOMINEE AND YOU WISH TO VOTE AT THE ANNUAL MEETING, YOU MUST OBTAIN A PROXY ISSUED IN YOUR NAME FROM THAT RECORD HOLDER IN ORDER TO BE ENTITLED TO VOTE ELECTRONICALLY AT THE ANNUAL MEETING.
+ATRICURE, INC.

-ATRICURE, INC. IMPORTANT NOTICE
+IMPORTANT NOTICE

-Regarding Internet Availability of Proxy Materials for the Annual Meeting to be held on May 20, 2020
+Regarding Internet Availability of Proxy Materials for the Annual Meeting to be held on May 25, 2022 ir.atricure.com

-You are receiving this communication because you hold shares in the above company, and the materials you should review before you cast your vote are now available.
+You are receiving this communication because you hold shares in AtriCure, Inc, and the materials you should review before you cast your vote are now available.

-The notice, proxy statement and Annual Report on Form 10-K are available at: ${\rm ir.atricure.com}$
+The notice, proxy statement and Annual Report on Form 10-K are available at: